Santhoji07/ID-Application-Flutter/README.md

 # ID-Application-Flutter

 A cross-platform Flutter application for securely managing and displaying identification documents digitally.
-This project aims to provide a user-friendly and safe solution for storing, viewing, and sharing digital IDs.
+This project aims to provide a user-friendly and safe solution for storing and viewing digital IDs.

 ## 🚀 Features

-- Securely store multiple identification documents
+- Store multiple identification documents
 - View digital ID cards with QR/Barcode
-- Add, edit, or remove your IDs
-- Organize and search your documents efficiently
-- Offline access to your saved IDs
+- Edit Details your IDs
-- Authentication and data protection

 ## 🛠️ Getting Started